The Johns Hopkins Myositis Center brings together the expertise of:

 - For your first visit, you should plan on spending the entire day at the Myositis Center.
 In most cases, this will allow for your doctors visit, testing, physical therapy and/or nutrition consults to occur on that day.

-- When you arrive at the clinic, Shannon will take all your charts, your physician referral letter, your insurance card and any other copy of your records.
+- When you arrive at the clinic, we will take all your charts, your physician referral letter, your insurance card and any other copy of your records.

 - Our doctors will examine you and discuss treatment options with you.
 You will have the opportunity to consult with the Center’s own physical and occupational therapists, as well as our on-call nutritionist who specializes in counseling for myositis patients.
 You may also undergo testing, including electromyography, CT scans, muscle MRI, and pulmonary function tests.
 Although we do perform muscle biopsies, this would most likely not occur at the time of your first visit.